TimEnglart/BlackBoard-Course-Downloader/README.md

 When you launch the program it will prompt you for your login credentials for your Institution:

-1. The first prompt is your your username.
-This will be what you usually use to login to your account.
+1. The first prompt is your username.
+This will be what you usually used to log in to your account.
    (The square brackets indicate what will be placed in the field if left blank) > Input Username [ ]: < Enter Username Here >
 2. The next prompt will be for your password.
 (This will not show input when you enter a character)
    > Input Password: < Enter Password Here >